 Clothes moth traps are pest control devices to monitor for clothes moth activity and to reduce the spread of clothes moths.

 There are two main species of common clothes moths - the webbing clothes moth (Tineola bisselliella) and the casemaking clothes moth (Tinea pellionella).
-See our Identification Guides to see which species you may have.
+See our carpet and clothes moth identification guide to see which species you may have.

 In less common cases you may have the White Shouldered House Moth (Endrosis sarcitrella) or the Brown House Moth (Hofmannophila pseudospretella).

 If you have Carpet Moths, please note that it will be the same species of moth attacking your carpets rather than the clothes in your closet.
 The term ‘Carpet Moths’ is the commonly used expression to describe the same moths but in a different setting.

 Probably the most important aspect of how effective your moth traps for clothes will be is the quality of the pheromones - that’s the female clothes moth pheromone that attracts the male moths.
-The MothPrevention® Moth Trap works through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky surface.
+The MothPrevention® Clothes & Carpet Moth Trap works through being impregnated with a blend of different natural female moth pheromone attractants impregnated into the sticky surface.

 This does two things:

-This trap is specific to Clothes Moths - moths who are attracted to textiles.
+This trap is specific to Clothes Moths - moths that are attracted to textiles.
 This pheromone trap for clothes moths will not attract other species.

 The MothPrevention® Clothes Moth Trap pheromones are engineered in Germany and not available in any other clothes moths traps in the USA, We have had them tested against the leading US clothes moth trap brands and they significant outperform them - this is confirmed by customer review data.